+This article explains how to exclude assets from scanning.
 If an asset is part of just one scanning target, scan attempts will be made for it.
 Keep in mind that each scanning target works independently.
 If an asset is part of one scanning target, it will continue to be scanned, regardless of whether it's part of other scanning targets as well.
-You can determine which scanning targets scanned a machine and when by looking at the Scan Time tab of the machine's Lansweeper webpage.
+You can determine which scanning targets scanned a Windows machine and when by looking at the Scan Time tab of the machine's Lansweeper webpage.
 In the example below, computer LAN-001 was scanned by the LsPush scanning agent on March 5th and by an IP Range scanning target on March 6th.

 To prevent unwanted assets from being scanned, make sure those assets are not part of *any* scanning target or specifically exclude them from scanning.
 Your scanning targets and asset exclusions are configured in the following section of the web console: Scanning\Scanning Targets

 To exclude assets from scanning, hit the Add Exclusion button in the Scanning\Scanning Targets section of the web console.
 There are 4 types of asset exclusions, listed below.
 If you have multiple scanning servers, you can choose to add the exclusion to all servers at once.
-Optionally, you can add a comment to your exclusion as well.
+From Lansweeper 7.2 onward, you are forced to submit an exclusion reason when creating an asset exclusion for one or more scanning servers.
+You can choose one of the predefined reasons from the dropdown or manually type a reason by choosing the Other option.

-- Windows Computer Exclusion.
+- Windows Computer.
 Enter the NetBIOS name of the Windows computer you would like to exclude into the exclusion popup window and hit Ok.You can use the following as a wildcard: %

 • Entering LAN% into the popup window excludes any Windows computer whose name starts with the word "LAN" from scanning.